alt113/alt113.github.io/README.md

 ### Who am I?

 My name is Rayyan Nasr.
-I am a Lebanese Canadian undergraduate student at the [American University of Beirut](https://aub.edu.lb).
-I am a senior student at AUB hoping to graduate with a Bachelor in Engineering degree in Computer and Communications Engineering.
+I am a Lebanese Canadian computer engineer.
+I obtained my Bachelors in Engineering degree (BE) in Computer and Communications Engineering from the [American University of Beirut](https://aub.edu.lb).
+I am currently pursuing a Masters degree in Artificial Intelligence at [Boston University](https://www.bu.edu).
 My focus is on all things software, especially making them smart with a little machine learning.

 My hobbies include reading (biographies and cheesy horror/thriller stephen king books), going to the gym, and catching up on the latest Netflix has to offer.